-- Incentives granted under the "Portugal 2020" programme established through an agreement with EU covering the period from 2014 to 2020; - Tax incentives granted under the Investment Tax Code which aim to promote the competitiveness of the Portuguese economy; and - Incentives programmes designed for specific situations, such as the creation of jobs, which may include temporary reductions of the employer's social security contributions, financial support for hiring young people, unemployed etc. and co-funding of training costs.
+- Incentives granted under the "Portugal 2030" programme established through an agreement with EU covering the period from 2021 to 2030; - Incentives granted under the "Recovery and Resilience Plan" (Plano de Resiliência e Recuperação, PRR) from 2021 to 2026; - Tax incentives granted under the Investment Tax Code which aim to promote the competitiveness of the Portuguese economy; and - Incentives programmes designed for specific situations, such as the creation of jobs, which may include temporary reductions of the employer's social security contributions, financial support for hiring young people, unemployed etc. and co-funding of training costs.